 Business Partner Code of Conduct

-The carbon footprint of a product or organization is the total amount of greenhouse gas (GHG) emissions caused during a defined period, or across the total or part of a product lifecycle.
+The carbon footprint of a product is the total amount of greenhouse gas (GHG) emissions caused during a defined period of the product lifecycle.
 It is expressed in terms of the amount of carbon dioxide equivalents CO2(e) emitted.

 Code of Conduct